-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2022

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-39616

-Eargo, Inc.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware

-(State or other jurisdiction of incorporation or organization) 2665 North First Street, Suite 300 San Jose, California (Address of principal executive offices) 27-3879805 (I.R.S.
-Employer Identification No.)

-95134 (Zip Code)

-Registrant's telephone number, including area code: (650) 351-7700

-Not Applicable

-(Former name, former address and former fiscal year, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:

-Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share EAR The Nasdaq Stock Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of May 19, 2022, the registrant had 39,358,558 shares of common stock, par value \$0.0001 outstanding.
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA ANGE ACT OF 1934 or the quarterly period ended June 30, 20 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA ANGE ACT OF 1934 For tl ne transition period from to Commission File Number: 001-39616 (Ex: Eargo, Inc. act Name of Registrant as Specified in its Cha rter) Delaware (State or other jurisdiction of incorporation or organization) 2665 North First Street, Suite 300 San Jose, California (Address of principal executive offices) 27-3879805 (I.R.S.
+Employer Identification No.) 95134 (Zip Code) Registrant 's telephone number, including area code: (65 0) 351-7700 (Former nam Not Applicable e, former address and former fiscal year, if changed l since last report) Securities registered pursuant to Section 12(b) of the A Act: Title of each class Trading Nome of each avalence on which register wad Title of each class Common Stock, par value \$0.0001 per share Symbol(s) EAR Name of each exchange on which register The Nasdaq Stock Market LLC reu Indicate by check mark whether the registrant (1) has preceding 12 months (or for such shorter period that the regist Yes \boxtimes No \square 3 or 15(d) of the Securities Exchange Act of 1934 during as been subject to such filing requirements for the past 90 Indicate by check mark whether the registrant has subsect (§232.405 of this chapter) during the preceding 12 months required to be submitted pursuant to Rule 405 of Regular as required to submit such files).
+Yes \boxtimes No \square tion Indicate by check mark whether the registrant is a larg growth company.
+See the definitions of "large accelerated file Exchange Act. celerated filer, smaller reporting company, or an emerging my," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer □ Accelerated filer Non-accelerated filer ⊠ Smaller reporting company \boxtimes Emerging growth company \Box If an emerging growth company, indicate by check material accounting standards provided pursuant to Section 1: ended transition period for complying with any new or re vised Indicate by check mark whether the registrant is a shell Il company (as defined in Rule 12b-2 of the Excl nange Act).
+Yes □ No ⊠ As of August 3, 2022, the registrant had 39,385,438 sl nares of common stock, par value \$0.0001 outsta nding.